TheOdinProject/curriculum/html_css/css_math_functions.md

 To put it another way:  `main = 100vh - (header + footer)`.
 `calc()` is handling the math for us even though we are mixing vh, rem and px units.
 Combined with CSS variables, `calc()` can save us from the headache of repeating CSS rules.

+**Note:** The above is just an example of how `calc()` can affect a layout, but keep in mind that `calc()` is likely not the best way to go about it.
+We will talk more about layouts in future lessons.

 I encourage you to take a moment and edit the codepen.
 Play around with the different units and sizes of the elements by clicking here: <img src="https://imgur.com/a/9iDhtL0" alt="editCodePen">